-- overtime of a regular nature, but not intermittent or irregular overtime, - bonuses of any kind, including incentive bonuses and annual bonuses, - commission, even though the amount may vary from month to month, - the cash value of food and quarters supplied to staff, - tangible fringe benefits (those that you can touch) such as a company car and free or cheap accommodation, - travel and other allowances paid regularly, - where the employee is remunerated in accordance with a package of benefits, all items forming part of the package, other than employer contributions such as medical aid contributions, and - earnings/drawings paid to a working director of a private company or members of a close corporation.
+- overtime of a regular nature, but not intermittent or irregular overtime, - bonus of any kind, including incentive bonuses and annual bonuses, - commission, even though the amount may vary from month to month, - · the cash value of food and quarters supplied to staff, - the cash value of fringe benefits such as a company car and free or cheap accommodation. - · travel and other allowances paid regularly, - any other remuneration in cash or in kind paid to an employee by virtue of his/her contract of service, and - earnings/drawings paid to a working director of a private company or members of a close corporation.